Shahriar-Turag/Iktisad/README.md

 💡 &nbsp;I am a Software Engineer, problem solver, Deep Learning enthusiast and an avid learner of new technologies. \
 👀 &nbsp;I am interested in Building Scalable Applications, System Design and Cloud Architecture \
-💞️ &nbsp;I’m looking to collaborate on Backends built with NODE JS/ Express JS
+💞️ &nbsp;I’m looking to collaborate on Backends built with NODE JS/Express JS \
+🪧 &nbsp;Fun fact <q>There are two ways to write error-free programs; only the third one works </q>

 ### <dt> 🎓&nbsp;**Education**</dt>